iamthefrogy/frogy2.0/README.md

 - Completed ✅ ~~Add the same search bar to all side panel reporting.~~
 - Completed ✅ ~~User should be allowed to directly open UI and add targets there only.~~
 - Implement alterx from project discovery~~

+# Thanksgiving
+Special thanks to the Project Discovery team and all the creators who helped me achieve this.
+Keep rocking the community!